tewk/interface-types/proposals/interface-types/linking/Explainer.md

   ...
 )
 ```
-and the type of `viz.wasm` will start with:
+which means that the module type of `viz.wasm` will start with:
 ```wasm
 (module
   (import "zip.wasm" (module